 The last significant comment made in regards to cockpit automation concerned the upkeep for the software that powered the cockpit displays and related aircraft automation.
 Software upgrades for these systems come approximately every 3 months, making it very difficulty for flight crews to stay on top of the myriad of procedural changes that accompany such upgrades.
-Such problems have led to failed checkrides for pilots who missed an upgrade notification, according to the interviewees.
+Such problems have led to failed checkrides for pilots who missed an upgrade notification.

-Figure 1.
-A cartoon depicting the SPO cockpit of the future, complete with a dog to stop the pilot from making mistakes11.
+Figure 1: A cartoon depicting the SPO cockpit of the future, complete with a dog to stop the pilot from making mistakes (Cummings, 2010).

-B. Good vs. Bad Co-Pilots
+Good vs. Bad Co-Pilots

-With the proposition that an automated system could essentially replace a human co-pilot, the participants were asked to comment on which attributes they desire in a co-pilot, which would then be reflected in an automated system designed to assist them.
+With the proposition that an automated system could essentially replace a human co-pilot, either in the air or on the ground, the participants were asked to comment on which attributes they desire in a co-pilot., which would then be reflected in an automated system designed to assist them.
 In summary, these attributes were:

 - Can become a chameleon and mold to different Captains

 - Will respectfully correct the Captain if needed

 - Maintains attention to detail

 - Anticipates workload

-- Remains prepared
+- · Remains prepared

 - Is fit for the job

 - Maintains a good attitude

 - Is proactive

 - Communicates effectively, including non-verbal communications

 - Keeps the Captain out of trouble

 - Has in-depth systems knowledge

 - Maintains high situation awareness

 - Can break up the monotony

 - Has excellent procedural knowledge